Steno Glossary

 Notes

 - The differences between a stroke and a chord is that chords typically represent simple translations, such as a sound or orthographic sequence, while strokes are more complex, and exist mostly on their own.
 Chords are usually combined to form strokes.
+(Link to website page)

 - Strokes can be composed together to form outlines.